This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 for the financial year ending 28th February 2023.

-This statement relates to actions and activities undertaken during the financial year 1st March 2019 to 29th February 2020.
+This statement relates to actions and activities undertaken during the financial year 1 st March 2022 to 28th February 2023.
 It sets out the actions we have taken to understand and address all potential areas of risk in relationship to modern slavery, and the steps we are taking to ensure that there is no slavery or human trafficking throughout the Orangebox business and its supply chains.

 Our Business and Organisational Structure

 Orangebox is a designer and manufacturer of innovative furniture for the modern workplace.
-The business is run by a board of eight Directors, and our turnover in the financial year ending February 2020 was £65.5m.
+The business is run by a board of ten Directors, and our turnover in the financial year ending 2023 was £72m.

 Our Head Office and main manufacturing site are based in South Wales, UK and we also have design offices and showrooms in Huddersfield, London and the UAE.